2023

 Competitive Landscape

-This visualization show the product space at the HS4 level colored from blue to yellow.
-This mean that the more blue a dot/product is, the more Greece has comparative advantage over Colombia.
-Similarly, the more yellow a dot/product is, the more Colombia has comparative advantage over Greece.
+This visualization shows the product space at the HS4 level with the flags of Greece and Colombia.
+This means that a dot/product with the flag of Greece indicates it has a comparative advantage over Colombia.
+Similarly, a dot/product with the flag of Colombia indicates it has a comparative advantage over Greece.

 Have questions, comments, or concerns?